-3D printing and additive manufacturing are growing fields.
-This group promote entrepreneurship, creativity, and CAD.
-We encourage members to develop technical skills through practice and group learning of SolidWorks, which provides a strong foundation for transferrable 3D modeling skills.
-3D4E meets on a biweekly basis.
+3D4E Student Group promotes entrepreneurship, creativity, and CAD.
+Members are encouraged to develop technical skills through practice and group learning of SolidWorks, which provides a strong foundation for transferrable 3D modeling skills.

-The purpose of ASCE is to enhance students’ networking, communication, problem solving, and team collaboration skills.
+American Society of Civil Engineers (ASCE) is to enhance students’ networking, communication, problem solving, and team collaboration skills.
 Members are responsible for completing five service hours per semester, which can often be accomplished through the ASCE planned service and fundraising events.

 Engineering Student Council

-Engineering Student Council is an organization that works to bring together the engineering students, design teams, and other student organizations through their council meetings and professional and social events throughout the semester.
+Engineering Student Council (ESC) UA Chapter is an organization that works to bring together the engineering students, design teams, and other student organizations through their council meetings and professional and social events throughout the semester.
 They meet monthly.

 EUREKA is the Association of Honors Engineers.
 This group hosts alumni, faculty, and industry speakers, as well as social events in the Honors Common Room throughout the academic year.